NURS 3208-001 Care of Childbearing Families: Clinical Application

 Satisfactory completion of all course (clinical) objectives is required, including satisfactory submission of all written assignments

-Each student is expected to complete a comprehensive plan of care on the Childbearing Family and achieve the designated benchmark outlined on the grading rubric
+Each student is expected to complete a comprehensive plan of care on a Newborn and a Post-Partum patient

-Additionally, each student is expected to successfully demonstrate required competencies, as specified in the course packet and posted on Canvas.
-If a student is unable to demonstrate the required clinical skills and competencies during the assessment/testing session, he/she will be allowed to re-mediate and re-test.
+Additionally, each student is expected to successfully demonstrate the required competencies as specified in course packet and posted on CANVAS.
+If a student is unable to satisfactorily demonstrate the required clinical skills and competencies during the assessment/testing session, he/she will be allowed to re-mediate and re-test.
 The student is responsible for scheduling an appointment to attend remediation sessions.
 Clinical time will not be used for remediation and re-testing, and hours spent during remediation will not count toward clinical hours of the course.
-If a student is unable to satisfactorily demonstrate the required clinical competencies/skills after remediation, he/she will not be allowed to participate in the clinical practicum
+If a student is unable to satisfactorily demonstrate the required clinical competencies/skills after remediation he/she will not be allowed to participate in the clinical practicum

-Clinical Faculty may assign other activities to ensure that a student has met all course objectives.
-Clinical written assignments will be due 72 hour post clinical day.
+Faculty may assign other activities to ensure that a student has met all course objectives.
+Clinical written assignments will be due 72 hours post clinical day

 CELL PHONE POLICY